Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Discussion

 Threats to \textbf{internal validity} can be related to the faithfulness of explanations, which refers to how accurately the explanations reflect a model's reasoning~\cite{Mariotti:2024:TextFocus:AssessingtheFaithfulnessofFeatureAttributionMethodsExplanationsinNaturalLanguageProcessing}.
 To assess this, we evaluate TOKI using three explanation methods, including LIME, omission, and gradient.
 Another threat to internal validity is the bias in word embedding methods due to their training data.
 We mitigate this by using ensemble learning with multiple word embedding methods.

-To reduce threats to \textbf{external validity}, we evaluate TOKI on approximately 6,000 predictions across 10 models and datasets in various domains, including topic classification, sentiment analysis, clinical mental text classification, and hate speech detection.
+To reduce threats to \textbf{external validity}, we evaluate TOKI on approximately 8,000 predictions across 11 models and datasets in various domains, including topic classification, sentiment analysis, clinical mental text classification, hate speech detection, and software issue classification.
 We also employ TOKI with various explanation methods to assess its performance.

 Threats to \textbf{construct validity} can arise from the trustworthiness benchmark.
-We derive trustworthiness datasets from existing studies, which do not directly label predictions as trustworthy or not, by measuring the explanations' plausibility.
+We leverage existing studies, which do not directly label predictions as trustworthy or not, by measuring the explanations' plausibility.
 To mitigate the threats, we collect an additional, more straightforward trustworthiness dataset.
 The bias in human annotations is addressed by combining all human-annotated trustworthiness labels for each prediction using plurality voting~\cite{Leon:2017:EvaluatingTheEffectOfVotingMethodsOnEnsembleBasedClassification}.